Krishvraman/Predicting-lung-function/README.md

 # Predicting-lung-function

-The goal of the project is to predict the lung function of pulmonary fibrosis patients using pre diagnostic CT scan and longitudenal data of spirometer readings
+predict the lung function of pulmonary fibrosis patients using pre diagnostic CT scan and longitudenal data of spirometer readings

-What is the Problem:
-Wide variation in how the disease progresses in each patient Unpredictability in rate of decline – Leads to anxiety for patients and causes problems in treatment planning

-Why predict lung function decline ?:
-It would significantly aid patients and doctors to make much more informed medical decisions and build better treatment strategies
-Understanding prognosis would help in managing the disease better - create a sound patient care plan

 # Overall Pipeline: